PickNikRobotics/moveit_studio_ur_ws/src/picknik_ur_mobile_config/README.md

 # picknik_ur_mobile_config

-A MoveIt Pro MuJoCo simulation for PickNik's Universal Robots (UR) arms.
+A MoveIt Pro MuJoCo simulation of a UR5 arm on a mobile Ridgeback base.

 For detailed documentation see: [MoveIt Pro Documentation](https://docs.picknik.ai/)